GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Facets.md

 ## Supported classes

-The following object `classes` are extensible and therefore support facet assignment:
+The following object `types` are extensible and therefore support `facet package` assignment:

 * Entity
 * Field
 * Hybrid List
 * Entitlement

-# Facet schemas
+# Facet packages

-A collection of `facets` that are assigned to a particular `class` of object is called a *`schema`*.
-Creating an object of a `class` automatically makes available the entire `facet` schema that is assigned to that `class`.
-Although the schema is the same for all objects in a class, the actual values assigned to the object instances are different.
+A collection of `facets` that are assigned to a particular `class` of object is called a *`package`*.
+Creating an object of a `class` automatically makes available the entire `facet` package that is assigned to that `class`.
+Although the package is the same for all objects in a class, the actual values assigned to the object instances are different.